syncfusion-content/maui-docs/MAUI/PDF-Viewer/Save-a-Document.md

 ### Limitation

 Currently, when saving a document by Flatten that contains sticky note annotations, the sticky note icon always appears as the default [comment](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.StickyNoteIcon.html#Syncfusion_Maui_PdfViewer_StickyNoteIcon_Comment) icon appearance in the saved document.

+The example project to save a document can be downloaded [here](https://github.com/SyncfusionExamples/maui-pdf-viewer-examples/tree/master/Save).